SuperThunder/SuperThunder.github.io/_posts/2017-10-07-TheManual.md

 - Use [man-to-github-pages](https://github.com/vbem/man-to-github-pages)
 - Use cat as the pager to man (`man -P cat`)
 - Cheat: Scrape the man pages already online on linux.die.net or man7.org/linux/man-pages/
+- Use the mandoc utility from BSD (which seems exactly right for this purpose, but is actually too NEW for my version of Ubuntu, as its first inclusion was in 17.04)

 ### man2html
 - There are two different fundamental man2html programs, both from around the early/mid 90s.
 One is a C program that is quite fast and does not rely on groff/troff, but has 'quirky internals'.
 The other is a Perl script that reads already formatted (by groff/troff/nroff) manpages and outputs them to pretty good HTML.
 - [This Unix stackexchange post has several very good posts on the topic](https://unix.stackexchange.com/questions/246888/how-do-i-convert-linux-man-pages-to-html-without-using-groff)
 - [A very good post by Thomas Dickey on the changes he made to Perl man2html](http://invisible-island.net/scripts/man2html.html)
 - [The page for VH-man2html, one of the original enhancements to C man2html](http://users.actrix.gen.nz/michael/vhman2html.html)

+### mandoc
+- Installing the .deb for mandoc from 17.04 worked fine on my 16.04.3 LTS system

 ## 2: The EPUB format